ChristianOrr/ChristianOrr.github.io/_posts/2019-03-19-mushlinearreg.md

 ## Creating The Logistic Regression Model

 The data is now ready for logistic regression.
-I just need to feed my training features and training classes into skikit-learns LogisticRegression model, and all the mathematical calculations will be automatically executed for me.
+I just need to feed my training features and training classes into scikit-learns LogisticRegression model, and all the mathematical calculations will be automatically executed for me.

 ```python